Guysuez/FinalProjguy/README.md

 # FinalProjguy
-YAMLs:
+YAMLs of first 16 questions:
+first, if you cloned this repo, cd inside the folder "First-16-Question".

-1. assignment, deploying nginx pod:
+1. Deploy nginx pod:

 kubectl apply -f 01-nginx-pod-deploy.yml